tilleul/apple2/tools/bitmap editor/apple2_hires.md

 Let's speak of two others ... yes, the nightmare is far from finished !

 ### Hires rules part 5: last but not least
+Even and odd bytes have their color bits swapped.
+Preshifting bitmaps Consecutive bytes with hi-bit set/unset will cause color problems.